 ETFs can be a very convenient vehicle for any investor looking to benefit from the gold market as there many options available.
 The most common type of ETF follows a fund model under which the value of a share is solely pegged to the value of the physical gold owned by the firm.

 If you are interested in investing in Gold ETFs or CFDs, there are many different brokers available internationally that will offer these vehicles.
-For anyone starting their career as an investor or a trader we highly recommend in signing up with eToro as it provides the best-rounded services at a very low cost.
-If you are in the UK eToro offers ETF and Stock trading for free.

 The top 2 gold ETFs in US market in 2019 are: